-It was a busy week for emergency personnel responding to vehicle accidents in Pagosa Springs.
+It was a busy week for emergency personnel and the attorneys at Jurewitz.com as they spent most of their time responding to vehicle accidents in Pagosa Springs.

-Within the boundaries of the Town of Pagosa Springs, officers responded to seven accidents in five days from July 17 and 21.
+Within the boundaries of the Town of Pagosa Springs, officers responded to seven accident reports in five days from July 17 and 21.
 Three of those crashes came on July 21, and all but one occurred on private property (versus public roadways).

 Fortunately, only one of those accidents involved injuries, with that injury being a medical situation that caused the accident.